Yan Gomes Player Props: Cubs vs. Cardinals

 Yan Gomes At The Plate

-- Gomes has four doubles, two triples, eight home runs and 11 walks while hitting .270.
+- Gomes is hitting .265 with four doubles, two triples, eight home runs and 11 walks.

+- In 61.9% of his 63 games this season, Gomes has picked up at least one hit.
+He's also had 10 multi-hit games.

-- He has hit a home run in 11.3% of his games this season, and 3.6% of his chances at the plate.
+- In 11.1% of his games this year, he has hit a long ball, and 3.6% of his trips to the dish.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.